stgm/scientific-programming-1/10 Numbers/15 Whizkid/10 Denominator.md

 * Create a file called `whizkid.py` and implement a program that asks the user for two whole numbers, after which the product of those numbers is displayed on the screen via `print`.

-## Probleemanalyse
+## Problem analysis

-* This program complies with the common clichés of a standard computer program: it contains an *input*, a *calculation*, and and *output*.
+* This program complies with the common cliches of a standard computer program: it contains an *input*, a *calculation*, and and *output*.
 Try to represent each of these components in your code!

 ## Hints